jciv87/okta-group-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement
+about: Suggest an improvement
 title: '[FEATURE] '
 labels: enhancement
-assignees: ''
 ---

-## Problem Statement
-What problem does this feature solve?
-What pain point does it address?
+## What problem would this solve?

-## Proposed Solution
+Describe the pain point.

-How would you like this to work?
-Describe the ideal user experience.
+## How would you like it to work?

-## Alternatives Considered
-What workarounds exist today?
-Why aren't they sufficient?

-## Use Case
-Describe a real-world scenario where this would be useful.

-## Alignment with Tool Philosophy
+Describe the ideal behavior.

-How does this fit with the tool's focus on:
+## Why does this fit the tool?
+This tool focuses on:
+- Bulk operations the GUI makes painful
 - Safety (confirmations, backups, rollback)
 - Auditability (logs, manifests)

-- Bulk operations (scale, efficiency)
+How does your idea fit?

-## Additional Context
+## Anything else?
-- Would this work for most Okta admins or is it specific to your org?
-- Any Okta API limitations to consider?
-- Screenshots, mockups, or examples?
+Context, examples, screenshots, etc.